signalarun/blockchain-workshop-samples/samples/learn-angular/readme.md

 {{person.name}}
 ```
 ## Sample service code to try
-- Generate service by `ng generate service`, use name <data> for service
+- Generate service by `ng generate service`, use  "data" as name for service

 - data.service.ts
  ```